codeforUV/ruralnet/README.md

 Using this implementation for yourself is easy - go to the "Custom Test" tab and click the only button.

+Files added:
+* In src/routes:
+    * custom.svelte - a super basic UI for this speedtest implementation
+    * garbage.json.js - backend to generate random binary blobs to measure download speed
+    * empty.json.js - backend to test ping and upload speed, replys with nothing
+    * getIP.json.js - backend to produce info about client's IP, and distance to server (but not over local network)
+* in static:
+    * speedtest.json
+    * speedtest_worker.json - both are json files that allow us to easily plug-and-play a self-hosted speed test frontend.
+* LICENSE - to comply with the LGPL3 License that the Speedtest code is provided under

 ---

 ## Project Goals